MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

    As an example, if you exclude the email address of the CEO, (ceo@company.com) all meetings and emails in which the CEO is included are removed from analysis.
 This means that for all meetings and emails that include the CEO, the metadata for all other recipients and attendees included in those same emails and meetings is also excluded.

-   If a user has multiple aliases, you must enter each email address for each alias that you want to exclude.
+   If a user has multiple aliases, you must enter every email address for each alias that you want to exclude.
 When adding email addresses to exclude, it's important to consider all the implications of an exclusion.

  **Example: Exclude terms from subject line**